moja-global/moja_global_docs/docs/DeveloperWorkflow/index.rst

 This had led to the adoption of some GitHub workflow practices to ensure the smooth working of moja global.
-These practices include repository maintenance practices, automated checks for pull requests as well more advanced testing methodologies and bots to ease the workflow.
+These practices include repository maintenance practices, automated checks for pull requests as well as more advanced testing methodologies and bots to ease the workflow.

 Contents: